devilkabir7/odin-recipes/README.md

 # odin-recipes

-This project is a small demo of working with basic text and links and images in HTML
+This project is a small demo of working with basic text and links and images in HTML and practice some git commands.